gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

    }
 ```

-- Transfer initialized A and B matrix
+- Transfer initialized A and B matrices
 from CPU to GPU
 ```c
 cudaMemcpy(d_a, a, sizeof(float) * (N*N), cudaMemcpyHostToDevice);